NINAnor/ecRxiv/.github/ISSUE_TEMPLATE/PR-review-checklist.md

 ### When the file renders and the app don't break

+Add as many coomments and suggestions as you feel relevent in the PR.
+You can also use the *community review* issue template for this.
-Then we can merge the PR to main.
+When alle your comments are resolved by the author, then we can merge the PR to main.

 Immediately afterwards we create a stable copy of the HTML with the version number included in the name (INDICATORID_XXX_version_VVV_vvv; where XXX is the indicator ID number, and VVV and vv is the version number, before and after the perions, respectively).